bakudbilla/alu-zero_day/git/README.md

-my git directory and happy to start this journey
+my git directory and happy to start this journey.